wp-plugins/qlikview-syntax-highlighter/readme.txt

 * Initial pre-release.

 == Upgrade Notice ==
 = 1.0 =
+Version 1.1 includes an update to the highlight.js core and minor highlighting improvements.

+= 1.0 =
 Version 1.0 represents the first official full release of QlikView for WordPress.
 It includes some minor bug fixes and improvements to the highlighting.